The Ocean Albatros, sistership to the Ocean Victory, will join the fleet of Albatros Expeditions in November 2022.

-The suites feature a double bed or twin beds, sofa bed, seating area, a spacious bathroom with bathtub and private balcony.
+The suites feature a double bed or twin beds, sofa bed, seating area, a spacious bathroom and a private balcony.
 The suite can accommodate up to 3 people.

 Balcony Suite 35 m2

 Ocean Albatros has 2 Balcony Suites on board located on deck 4.
-The suites feature double or twin beds and a seating area, bathroom with bath and private balcony.
+The suites feature double or twin beds and a seating area, bathroom and a large private balcony.
 The balcony suites can host 2 people.

 Balcony Suite 28 m2

 Ocean Albatros has 4 Balcony Suites on board located on located on deck 4 & 6.
-The suites feature double or twin beds and a seating area, bathroom with bath and private balcony.
+The suites feature double or twin beds and a seating area, bathroom and a private balcony.
 The balcony suites can host 2 people.

-The most abundant type of State Room on Ocean Albatros located on decks 4 & 6.
-They have a private balcony, a double bed or two single beds, a bathroom with bathtub and a sofa that can be used as a bed for a child if traveling as a family.
-If you desire to book two staterooms with connecting doors, this is also a possibility under this category.
+The most abundant type of Stateroom on Ocean Albatros located on decks 4 & 6.
+They have a private balcony, a double bed or two single beds, a bathroom and a sofa that can be used as a bed for a child if traveling as a family.
+If you desire to book two staterooms with connecting doors, this is also a possibility within this category.

-The standard State Room on Ocean Albatros is close to the Mudroom and has quick access to the zodiac platforms for disembarkation during landings.
-This is very convenient if you have more limited mobility and would like a short distance to the zodiacs.
+The standard Stateroom on Ocean Albatros is close to the Mudroom and has quick access to the Zodiac platforms for disembarkation during landings.
+This is very convenient if you have more limited mobility and would like a short distance to the Zodiacs.
 The State Rooms are perfect for those who wish a comfortable base during their stay onboard Ocean Albatros.
-The standard State Rooms all have a double bed or 2 single beds and bathroom with bathtub.
+The standard State Rooms all have a double bed or 2 single beds and a bathroom.
 The State Rooms are located on deck 3 and 4.

 Triple staterooms are normally with twin beds however a double bed can be accommodated.

-Standard single State Room onboard, located on deck 3.
-This is a conveniently located State Room close to the Mudroom which facilitates access to the zodiacs during embarkation and disembarkation to begin your adventures on the zodiacs.
+Standard single Stateroom onboard, located on deck 3.
+This is a conveniently located State Room close to the Mudroom which facilitates access to the Zodiacs during embarkation and disembarkation to begin your adventures.